Exercise medicine: Differentiation from Sports medicine

 The difference between sport and exercise (and hence the differentiation between Sports medicine and Exercise medicine) is subtle, but important.
 Basically, sport is exercise with an added element of competition (whether against an opponent or oneself, aiming to maximum performance improvements).
 There is good evidence that competitive and professional athletes have higher rates of certain conditions than the general population, such as osteoarthritis, but equally strong evidence that the life expectancy of elite athletes is longer than the general population.

 Establishment as a medical specialty

-Sports medicine is a recognized medical specialty or subspecialty in at least 30 countries.
+Sports medicine is a recognized medical specialty or subspecialty in over 50 countries.
 In some of these countries, the formal name of the specialty is 'Sport and Exercise Medicine', emphasizing the differentiation between sports medicine (performance-orientated) and exercise medicine (health-orientated).
 These countries include Australia and New Zealand, with the peak body being the Australasian College of Sport and Exercise Physicians and one of Australia's 15 recognized medical specialty Colleges, the United Kingdom (Faculty of Sport and Exercise Medicine UK), Canada (Canadian Academy of Sport and Exercise Medicine), Belgium, Brazil, France, India and Ireland.